longhorn/longhorn/enhancements/20230417-extend-csi-snapshot-to-support-backingimage.md

 We do:
 - Get the name of the Volume
-- Check if the volume is in attached state.
-If not, return `codes.FailedPrecondition` since we can not export the Volume to a BackingImage.
 - The name of the BackingImage will be same as the VolumeSnapshot `test-snapshot-backing`.
 - Check if a BackingImage with the same name as the requested VolumeSnapshot already exists.
 Return success without creating a new BackingImage.
 - Create a BackingImage.